AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

 The number 139 was found in the ArrayList at index 67.
 Do you want to search for another number?
 N

 ```

 Optional:
+- Create method(s) that will do the following:

 -  Ask the user if they would like to search for a range of numbers?
 - Example:
- - numbers between 1- 100
+ - a range of numbers (ex. all numbers from 1 to 100.)
- - all odd/ even numbers
+ - all odd or even numbers
  - all prime numbers
- - all numbers divisble by 3
+ - all numbers divisible by 3
+ - all numbers in the list in order from lowest to highest
+ - all numbers in the list in reverse order from highest to lowest

 </details>